trischevreau/Frame-Coupler/README.md

 The digital clock is supposed to be of this model : https://www.youtube.com/watch?v=rf2Lmfqi5ZM

+## Releases

+You can find executable files generated with cx_Freeze in the 'releases' tab.

 ## Work flow

 Here is a flowchart to understand how it works :